 The sad part is Aiko3 and Hiro3 are still popular but apparently, Daz isn’t interested in creating morphs for Genesis 8 or 9 so I’m sort of stuck until my 3d sculpting skills are good enough to create morphs.

 The biggest challenge I have right now is replicating in Blender the toon shading + subsurface scattering effect that I initially developed in Poser.
 Apparently, with the release of Blender 3.2, the ability to use Shader to RGB with the SSS node was taken out of Eevee to prepare for the Eevee-next rewrite.
-In my opinion, that was very short-sighted as I understand it broke a few things for the end user.
+In my opinion, that was very short-sighted as I understand it broke a few things for users that had come to depend on that setup.
 Working in software development myself, I could go on a rant about why you don’t do that, but that’s not the point here 😂

 Speaking of breaking things willynilly, Automattic did something similar with CSS styling in WordPress 6.3—which has been really fun (not!) trying to fix for clients who upgraded and find that their styling is broken.